dhoyle/splicedocs-jekyll/pages/Tutorials/JDBCConnect/JDBCJRuby.md

     You must assign the database connectivity parameters in the `config/database.yml` file for your JRuby application.
-Your connectivity parameters should look like the following, which use our default database, user, URL, and password values:
+Your connectivity parameters should look like the following, which use our default database and URL values:

     <div class="preWrapperWide" markdown="1">
         # Configure Using Gemfile